 Being autistic is so tricky sometimes

 Over the weekend Ashley Peterson, the mental health blogger who commented on loads of my posts when I just started (thank you Ashley) asked if we follow back bloggers who follow us.
-Why asking this question she explained she does if the blog interests her as community is very important to her and my first reaction was to comment that I don’t because, as autistic, I don’t do community.
+She explained she does if the blog interests her as community is very important to her and my first reaction was to comment that I don’t because, as autistic, I don’t do community.
 Thank god I managed to realise that could look rude – like if I made an effort to reject her.

 I guess autistics who are introverts may actually have it easier because there is less social expectations on them.
 Oh well.